 Linder’s library is so much more than a room full of books—it’s a place where curiosity grows and independence takes root.
 When students choose to read, they build literacy, community, and a love of learning that lasts.

-Students visit the library weekly with their ELA class and have the option to stop by several times per week during their lunch hour.
-Students are also welcome to come during free time with a Library Pass, either to take a reading break or to just power down and regroup in our cozy Reading Corner.
+Students visit the library weekly with their ELA class and are also welcome to come during free time with a Library Pass, either to take a reading break or to just power down and regroup in our cozy Reading Corner.

 Research shows that well-resourced school libraries and certified librarians boost student academic performance.
 But more than that, libraries help children slow down, ask big questions, and discover stories that stay with them for life.